5 remote working tips for managers to keep employees productive

 Challenges of remote working during COVID-19

 Without direct contact, it becomes more difficult to build trust and establish a personal connection with employees.
-Also, there are fewer insights into the day-to-day tasks of the team and have to experiment with different communication practices to help make their teams functional.
+Also, there are fewer insights into the day-to-day tasks of the team and must experiment with different communication practices to help make their teams functional.
 Let’s understand these challenges better.

 - Lack of face-to-face supervision – When there is a lack of face-to-face interaction between managers and employees, most of the supervisors think that employees are not working efficiently.
 On the other hand, the employees struggle with the reduced access to managerial communication and support.